-Terrace Agriculture A flat fairly narrow, level strip of ground bounded by a vertical or steep slope and constructed on a hillside so that the land can be cultivated.
+A flat fairly narrow, level strip of ground bounded by a vertical or Terrace Agriculture steep slope and constructed on a hillside so that the land can be cultivated.

-Trans-humane The practice of moving livestock between different grazing lands according to the season, especially up to mountain pastures in summer and back down to valleys in winter.
+Trans-humance The practice of people moving with livestock between different grazing lands according to the season, especially up to mountain pastures in summer and back down to valleys in winter.